-The Edit menu of the Do-file Editor includes the standard Undo, Redo, Cut, Copy, Paste, and Find capabilities.
+The Edit menu of the Do-file Editor includes the standard Undo, Redo, Cut, Copy, Paste, Delete, and Find capabilities.
+There are also buttons on the Do-file Editor's toolbar for easy access to these capabilities.
 There are several other Edit menu features that you might find useful:

 - You can select Insert file... to insert the contents of another file at the current cursor position in the Do-file Editor. - You can select the current line with Select line. - You can delete the current line with Delete line. - Find > Go to line... will allow you to jump to a specific line number.
-The line numbers are displayed at the left and the lower-left of the Do-file Editor window. - Advanced leads to a submenu with some programmer's friends: - Shift right indents the selection by one tab. - Shift left unindents the selection by one tab. - Re-indent indents the selection according to its nesting within blocks and programs. - Toggle comment toggles //-style comments at the start of the selected lines. - Add block comment puts a /\ before and a \/ after the selected region, commenting it out. - Remove block comment undoes the above. - Make selection uppercase converts the selection to all capital letters. - Make selection lowercase converts the selection to all lowercase letters. - Complete word attempts to complete the current word based on words that are already in the do-file.
+The line numbers are displayed at the left and the lower-left of the Do-file Editor window. - Advanced leads to a submenu with some programmer's friends: - Shift right indents the selection by one tab. - Shift left unindents the selection by one tab. - Re-indent indents the selection according to its nesting within blocks and programs. - Toggle comment toggles //-style comments at the start of the selected lines. - Add block comment puts a / before and a / after the selected region, commenting it out. - Remove block comment undoes the above. - Make selection uppercase converts the selection to all capital letters. - Make selection lowercase converts the selection to all lowercase letters. - Complete word attempts to complete the current word based on words that are already in the do-file.
 If there are multiple possibilities, all will be shown.
 You can either pick the completion you would like or keep typing to narrow the choices. - Convert to UTF-8... converts the current file to UTF-8 encoding. - Convert line endings to macOS/Unix format (\n) converts the line endings for the current file to macOS/Unix format. - Convert line endings to Windows format (\r\n) converts the line endings for the current file to Windows format. - Convert tabs to spaces replaces any tab characters with spaces, leaving the spacing as it currently appears. - Convert leading spaces to tabs converts any spaces at the start of lines to tab characters.
 The number of spaces per tab is determined by a preference setting. - Convert all spaces to tabs converts spaces to tab characters wherever possible.
 The number of spaces per tab is determined by a preference setting. - Convert Unicode spaces and curly quotes to ASCII converts spaces and curly quotes in Unicode to ASCII encoding.

-Matching and balancing of parentheses (), braces {}, and brackets [] are also available from the Edit menu.
+Matching and balancing of parentheses (), braces { }, and brackets [] are also available from the Edit menu.
 When you select Edit > Find > Match brace, the Do-file Editor looks at the character immediately to the left and right of the cursor.
 If either is one of the characters that the editor can match, the editor will find the matching character and place the cursor immediately in front of it.
-If there is no match, the menu item will be inactive.
+If there is no match, the cursor will not move.